-- Step 1: Determine the client's total monthly hours of participation, as reported on his timesheet. - Step 2: Add time for excused absences as found in Section 24.3,B, up to 2 days. - Step 3: Add hours for federally designated Holidays. - Step 4: Add hours for paid vacation and paid sick leave. - Step 5: Convert total monthly hours to weekly average hours using the conversion chart.
+- Step 1: Determine the client's total monthly hours of participation, as reported on his timesheet. - Step 2: Add hours for paid vacation and paid sick leave.
+Do not include excused absences in this figure. - Step 3: Convert total monthly hours to weekly average hours using the conversion chart.